-It is vital for medical professionals to stay up-to-date on the latest technological breakthroughs in their fields, and Dr. Detterbeck has done so.
-As a surgeon, he is well versed in the increasingly popular area of minimally invasive surgery.
-As opposed to open-chest surgery, minimally invasive surgery requires a much smaller incision, thanks to the use of specialized tools and tiny video cameras that allow surgeons to see their actions inside the patients’ body with the least amount of disruption.
-Most importantly, minimally invasive surgery comes with several benefits, including a shorter recovery time and less chance of complication.
+It is vital for medical professionals to stay up-to-date on the latest technological breakthroughs and treatment options in their fields, and Dr. Detterbeck has done so.
+He is well versed in various surgery techniques, particularly in the increasingly popular area of minimally invasive surgery.
+As opposed to open-chest surgery, minimally invasive surgery requires a much smaller incision.
+These options allow the use of specialized tools and tiny video cameras that allow surgeons to see their actions inside the patients’ body with the least amount of disruption.

-Detterbeck FC, Socinski MA, Gralla RJ, Edelman MJ, Jahan TM, Loesch DM, Limentani SA, Govindan R, Ye Z, Monberg M, Obasaju CK.
 Neoadjuvant Chemotherapy with Gemcitabine-Containing Regimens in Patients with Early Stage Non-Small Cell Lung Cancer (NSCLC).
-J Thor Oncol 2008;3:37-45
+Journal of Thoracic Oncology.
+Janurary 2008;3:37-45

 Invasive Staging of Lung Cancer: ACCP Evidence-Based Clinical Practice Guideline (2nd Edition) Chest.
 September 2007;132(3 Suppl):202S-220S. doi: 10.1378/chest.07-1362